 Radiation Oncologists are responsible for designing a patient’s radiation therapy treatment plan and coordinating the details with other department members.
 Radiation centered treatments are utilized in the management of different types and stages of cancer.
 Radiation therapy is a vital part of the comprehensive cancer care we provide at East Hawaii Health Cancer Center.
 Radiation can help kill cancerous cells, shrink tumors, and relieve symptoms associated with a patient’s diagnosis.

 Patients are treated on a linear accelerator.
 A linear accelerator, or LINAC, is a machine that is commonly used to deliver external beam radiation to patients.
 The treatments are customized, and the LINAC is programmed prior to each session with that patients individualized treatment plan.
 These plans conform the shape of the radiation to the specific size, shape, and location of the tumor.
 The machine has built-in protective measures designed to prevent delivery of excess radiation.
 Additionally, the LINAC has daily, monthly, and annual tests that are performed in accordance with State and NRC regulations.

-Here at East Hawaii Health Cancer Center we specialize in:
+East Hawaii Health Cancer Center has a VARIAN TrueBeam LINAC and we specialize in:

 - Conventional external beam radiation therapy (3D)

 Radiation Therapists are an extremely important part of the treatment team.
 They are experts in setting the patient up every day for treatment.
 At East Hawaii Health Cancer Center, we have quality checks to ensure the radiation treatment is delivered safely and correctly.
 Our radiation therapists at EHHCC are trained in radiological sciences and board certified/ licensed with the state of Hawaii.
 The radiation therapists are vendor credentialed to operate the LINAC.
 Additionally, the radiation therapists always have video/ audio of the patient to ensure safety at all times during treatment delivery.